kmurata798/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/CorrectedToUpstream.png)

    <!-- The goal of this instruction set was to remove any steps that weren't absolutely necessary, and to leverage built
-   in GUI based operations in PyCharm in order to make the install non-techical as possible
+   in GUI based operations in PyCharm in order to make the install non-technical as possible

    **Optional alternative way to do the same thing:** If you would prefer to directly edit the git configuration files, there is another way to perform the same changes described in this step.
 To change origin and upstream manually